WasmEdge/WasmEdge/docs/book/en/src/cli/wasmedge_tool.md

 wasmedge --reactor fibonacci.wasm fib 10
 ```

-It is also accepted to add subcommnad `run` and will have no difference on execution process and result.
+It is also accepted to add subcommand `run` and will have no difference on execution process and result.

 ```bash
 wasmedge run --reactor fibonacci.wasm fib 10